MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-ip-web-service.md

   — RemovedDuplicateIpOrUrl – We removed a duplicate IP address or Url but it's still published for Microsoft 365.
 Generally no action is required.
   — OtherNonPriorityChanges – We changed something less critical than all of the other options, such as the contents of a note field.
 - version—The version of the published endpoint set in which the change was introduced.
 Version numbers are of the format _YYYYMMDDNN_, where _NN_ is a natural number incremented if there are multiple versions required to be published on a single day.
 - previous—A substructure detailing previous values of changed elements on the endpoint set.
-This will not be included for newly added endpoint sets.
+This won't be included for newly added endpoint sets.
 Includes  _ExpressRoute_, _serviceArea_, _category_, _required_, _tcpPorts_, _udpPorts_, and _notes_.
 - current—A substructure detailing updated values of changes elements on the endpoint set.
 Includes _ExpressRoute_, _serviceArea_, _category_, _required_, _tcpPorts_, _udpPorts_, and _notes_.
 - add —A substructure detailing items to be added to endpoint set collections.
 Omitted if there are no additions.
   — effectiveDate—Defines the data when the additions will be live in the service.